Himani2000/Zomato-api-scrapper/README.md

-#Zomato-api-scrapper
+##Zomato-api-scrapper

 ```

-The scrapper gives the details of all the restaurants in a particular city.
-Aim is to fetch the data a user want and apply
+The scrapper extracts  the details of all the restaurants in a particular city.
+Aim is to fetch the data a user want and apply data analytics
-data analytics as per their data.
+as per their data.

 ```

-## Running the tests
+## Running the file

 ```
 python main.py <api_key> <city_name> <max_Results>